Safe Online Bid Optimization with Return on Investment and Budget Constraints: Proposed Methods

-where $w_j(x_j) := v_j\, n_j (x_j)$ denotes the revenue for a subcampaign $C_j$.
-We use $\overline{h}$ and $\underline{h}$ to denote potentially different estimated values of a generic function $h$ used by the learning algorithms in the next sections.
-In particular, if the functions are known beforehand, then it holds $\overline{h} = \underline{h} = h$ for both $h = w_j$ and $h = c_j$.
+The pseudo-code of the \opt{} subroutine, solving the problem in Equations~(\ref{formulation:objectivefunction})-(\ref{formulation:budgetconstraint}) with a dynamic programming approach, is provided in Algorithm~\ref{alg:bbo3}.
+It takes as input the set of the possible bid values $X_j$ for each subcampaign $C_j$, the set of the possible cumulative cost values $Y$ such that $\max_{y \in Y} y = \beta$, the set of the possible revenue values $R$, an ROI threshold $\lambda$, and a vector $\boldsymbol{\mu}$ characterizing the optimization problem.
+In particular, if the functions are known beforehand, it holds $\overline{h} = \underline{h} = h$ for both $h = w_j$ and $h = c_j$.
 For the sake of clarity, $\overline{w}_j(x)$ is used in the objective function, while $\underline{w}_j(x)$ and $\overline{c}_j(x)$ are used in the constraints.
-At first, the subroutine initializes a matrix $M$ in which it stores the optimal solution for each combination of values $y \in Y$ and $r \in R$, and it initializes the vectors $\textbf{x}^{y,r} = \textbf{x}_{\textnormal{next}}^{y, r} = [\;\;],$ $\forall y \in Y, \forall r \in R$ (Lines~\ref{line:init1} and~\ref{line:init2}, respectively).
-Then, the subroutine generates the set $S(y, r)$ of the bids for subcampaign $C_1$ (Line~\ref{line:safe1}).
-More precisely, the set $S(y, r)$ contains only the bids $x$ that induce the overall costs to be lower than or equal to $y$ and the overall revenue to be higher than or equal to $r$.
-The bid in $S(y, r)$ that maximizes the revenue calculated with parameters $\overline{w}_j$ is included in the vector $\textbf{x}^{y,r}$, while the corresponding revenue is stored in the matrix $M$ (Lines~\ref{line:5alg2}--\ref{line:6alg2}).
-Then, the subroutine iterates over each subcampaign $C_j$, with $j \in \{2, \ldots, N\}$, all the values $y \in Y$, and all the values $r \in R$ (Lines~\ref{line:safej}--\ref{line:maxim}).
+At first, the subroutine initializes the vectors $\textbf{x}^{y,r} = [\;\;],$ $\forall \ y \in Y, \forall \ r \in R$ that will contain the (partial) bid allocation providing the largest revenue among the ones having a cost of at most $y$ and total revenue of at least $r$ (Line~\ref{line:init2}).
 At each iteration, for every pair $(y, r)$, the subroutine stores in $\textbf{x}^{y,r}$ the optimal set of bids for subcampaigns $C_1, \ldots, C_j$ that maximizes the objective function and stores the corresponding optimum value in $M(y, r)$.
-At every $j$-th iteration, the computation of the optimal bids is performed by evaluating a set of candidate solutions $S(y, r)$, computed as follows:
+More specifically, at the $j$-th iteration, the computation of the optimal bids is performed by evaluating at first a set of candidate solutions $S(y, r)$: